radio-uncensored/qrp-vldo-regulator/improvements.md

 A like-for-like bench comparison of the **M9OMS VLDO V1.1** and **V2** boards at the 12 V output setting.
 Both datasets are [KC7XE bench measurements](measurements.md); this page uses the input voltages common to both runs.
 Each comparison is direct.

-> V2 is work in progress.
+> V2 characterisation is ongoing.
 The figures below are DC measurements on single samples of each board,
 > taken at the board terminals.
 The dynamic measurements (transient response, loop characterisation,
 > PSRR) listed under [Validation Status](README.md#validation-status) are not addressed
 > here.